lichanghao/lammps-latest/doc/src/fix_modify.rst

        *dynamic/dof* value = *yes* or *no*
          yes/no = do or do not re-compute the number of degrees of freedom (DOF) contributing to the temperature *energy* value = *yes* or *no*
-       *move* values = args
-          for details, see the list below of fixes which support this keyword *press* value = compute ID that calculates a pressure *respa* value = *1* to *max respa level* or *0* (for outermost level) *temp* value = compute ID that calculates a temperature
+       *press* value = compute ID that calculates a pressure *respa* value = *1* to *max respa level* or *0* (for outermost level) *temp* value = compute ID that calculates a temperature